Chronos-Vault/chronos-vault-platform-/replit_agent/architecture.md

 The platform implements a Triple-Chain Security model:

-1. **Ethereum Layer**: Primary blockchain for ownership records and access control
+1. **TON Layer**: Primary blockchain for vault creation, management and time-lock operations
-2. **Solana Layer**: High-frequency monitoring and rapid validation
+2. **Ethereum Layer**: Security verification and ownership validation
-3. **TON Layer**: Backup security system and emergency recovery operations
+3. **Solana Layer**: High-frequency monitoring and rapid validation

 This multi-chain approach ensures assets are secured by three independent blockchain networks, preventing single points of failure.
+TON was selected as the primary chain due to its lower gas fees, faster transaction speed, better scalability, and native time-based operations.

 ## 3. Key Components